ewileycoy/ewileycoy.github.io/_posts/2020-02-10-PKI-for-user-impersonation.md

 * **Certificate lifetimes**: I very much wanted this to be an ephemeral solution that self-cancels, which PKI lends itself to nicely.
 I created policies on certificate templates that specify expiration time in just 3 days to give admins time to use the logins but not take so long that there’s a risk of continuing access.

 * **Revocation**: We do have the ability to revoke the certificate from the CA to disable it.
 This requires forcing CRL checking in Windows login [citation needed] so the certificate can’t be used if it’s revoked.
+Also a robust configuration using published CRL and OSCP helps close the gap quickly, since these revocation lists are not published in real-time.

 * **Token loss**: because the certificates are short-term, I’m not as concerned with loss and mis-use by external parties, but we do have the option of revocation.
 One blind spot that I’d like to improve is creating an automatic correlation of issued certificate to physical token, so I can positively revoke all the certificates on a lost token.

 * **Collusion and mis-use of certificates**: I’ve deliberately separated roles of issuers and users, so the admins themselves cannot issue certificates.
 Frequent audits of certificate issuance and spot-checking against the schedule of use (or a ticketing system) will help reveal mis-use by administrators.

 * **Mis-use of smart card logins**: Windows event 4768 indicates when smart card interactive logins against domain controllers occur.
 When a smart card  is used for login, this event contains certificate information (CertIssuerName, CertThumbprint, etc).
 Correlating between authorized activity and these login events should show when unauthorized logins occur.

 ## Limitations
 Smart Cards have several drawbacks:
-* Password-only integrations do not work.
+* **Password-only integrations do not work**.
 Some systems require passwords for authentication, and while we’re working to eliminate those one or two still exist and can’t be tested without the user’s password.
+Fortunately most services are Windows-integrated so Kerberos allows the login and doesn’t usually care if it’s password or smart card-based.
-* Remote access support sessions are more complicated.
+* **Remote access support sessions are more complicated**.
 Smart card passthrough only works in limited situations, like Remote Desktop, but several remote admin tools do not pass-through the smart card.
 This is a limited issue at the moment, since the cards are intended for local logins.
-* Offline logins may not work for smart cards since Windows tries to check the CRL or OCSP location to ensure the certificate is not compromised.
+* **Offline logins may not work** (i.e. cached credentials) for smart cards since Windows tries to check the CRL or OCSP location to ensure the certificate is not compromised.
 Because our internal CA is not exposed to the Internet, a workstation needs to establish VPN if it’s off premises.

 # Conclusion
 Hopefully this illustrates a slightly different use-case from the usual PKI/smart card login situation.
-It’s not typical to want to ‘spoof’ users in most situations but occasionally it is worth the trade-off of security for productivity, and in my opinion, this is way better than just sharing a password.
+It’s not typical to want to ‘spoof’ users in most situations, but with proper controls and management approval we achieve a better outcome for the end users.

-This also seems like an awful lot of work just to prevent a little user disruption, but when the average bill rate is upwards of 250$ per hour, saving even 30 minutes per user due to password disruption for 1200 users is saving the firm potentially 150,000$.
+This also seems like an awful lot of work just to prevent a little user disruption, but when the average bill rate is upwards of 250$ per hour, saving even 30 minutes per user due to password disruption for 1200 users is saving the firm potentially 150,000$ for just one project.
 The token cost and time spent setting this up is trivial compared to that for just one migration project.
 In addition we can re-use this use-case to help speed other admin tasks while maintaining “do not share your password” and “keep user credentials secure” goals.

 Personally I try to consider PKI solutions whenever possible, using them in as many situations as possible both improves my knowledge but also encourages vendors and other administrators to use them as well.